|Daniel Wayne Rinn||Curriculum Vitae|

 - Nineteenth and Twentieth Century U.S. History, U.S. Intellectual and Environmental History, History of Science, Public Humanities

-“Oral Environmental History and Community-Based Participatory Research: Studying Climate Change in Ladakh, India,” Tatyana Bakhmetyeva, Stewart Weaver, and Daniel Rinn, The Oral History Review, accepted and forthcoming, Summer 2021.
+“Oral Environmental History and Community-Based Participatory Research: Studying Climate Change in Ladakh, India,” Tatyana Bakhmetyeva, Stewart Weaver, and Daniel Rinn, The Oral History Review 49, no. 1 (2022): 56–76.

 - Essays and Digital Publications